 Our clients tend to want to keep their family and financial affairs private after their death just as they have done during their lifetime.
 We help clients meet these goals with trust planning and probate avoidance.

-Of course, on occasion, an estate is so simple or small that probate is easy and a trust isn’t needed.
-And, sometimes, if creditors are an issue, we open an empty probate just to cut off creditor claims.
-You don’t have to worry about that.
+Of course, on occasion, an estate is so simple or small that probate is unnecessary, and a trust isn’t needed.
 Littleton Legal PLLC helps clients like you determine the best estate planning path for them.
 It’s never a one-size-fits-all situation.